 setups, the Institution will authenticate using a campus email domain, so it’s important to make

-sure that user accounts are using a consistent email address handle.
+sure that user accounts are created using a consistent domain, for example email@example.com.

 For advanced authentication, Navigator can be configured to support SAML SSO.
 It supports

 SP-initiated SSO and JIT (Just In Time) Provisioning, the protocol that is widely considered to be

 the industry preferred method of single sign on.
 When SAML setup is complete, your Institution's IT